 b.
 Processing on the basis of your consent (Article 6(1)(a), GDPR)

-Insofar as you have given us consent to the processing of personal data for specific purposes (e.g. to receive information and invitations relating to events), the lawfulness of this processing is based on your consent.
+Insofar as you have given us consent to the processing of personal data for specific purposes (e.g. to receive information and invitations relating to events or our newsletter), the lawfulness of this processing is based on your consent.
 Where you have given consent you may revoke it at any time.
 This also applies to declarations of consent that were given to us before the EU General Data Protection Regulation came into force, i.e. before 25 May 2018.
 Please note that revocation of consent only takes effect going forward and does not make previous data processing unlawful.